docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 ### How do I switch on Enhanced Container Isolation?

-As an administrator, you first need to [configure a `registry.json` file to enforce sign-in](../../../docker-hub/configure-sign-in.md).
+As an admin, you first need to [configure a `registry.json` file to enforce sign-in](../../../docker-hub/configure-sign-in.md).
 This is because your Docker Desktop users must authenticate to your organization for this configuration to take effect.

 Next, you must [create and configure the `admin-settings.json` file](configure-ac.md) and specify: